 Colors presented a moderate strength.
 I figured they’d look drab and dated, but instead the hues came across as pretty positive most of the time.

-In addition to the original monaural audio, this Blu-ray includes a remixed Dolby TrueHD 5.1 soundtrack.
+This Blu-ray includes a remixed DTS-HD MA 5.1 soundtrack.
 I also didn’t expect much from it so it turned into a real pleasant surprise.

 The soundfield boasted good stereo music much of the time as well as some positive use of ambient effects.
 The thunderstorm provided the most active material, but other elements like vehicles opened up matters.

 Those aspects of the track even showed the occasional example of split-surround information, such as when a car zipped to the back right speaker.
 Otherwise, the surrounds mostly reinforced the forward channels and the environmental bits.
 That was fine with me, as the scope of the soundscape fit the movie.

 Though the quality of the audio showed its age at times, it still fared well for the most part.
 Speech probably sounded the most dated, as the lines tended to be a bit thin.
 Nonetheless, they lacked edginess and remained intelligible.